What to Make of Total’s Maersk Oil Buy

 More from Author

-Allen Good, CFA, is a director for Morningstar Holland BV, a wholly owned subsidiary of Morningstar, Inc. Based in Amsterdam, he covers the oil and gas industries.
-He is also chair of the Morningstar Research Services Economic Moat Committee, a group of senior members of the equity research team responsible for reviewing all Economic Moat and Moat Trend ratings issued by Morningstar.
+Allen Good, CFA, is a director, Europe, for Morningstar*.
+Based in Amsterdam, he covers the oil and gas industries as well as manages a team of multi-industry analysts.
+He is also chair of the Morningstar Research Services Economic Moat Committee, a group of senior members of the equity research team responsible for reviewing all Economic Moat ratings issued by Morningstar.
+In this role, he is responsible for ensuring consistent application of Morningstar’s Economic Moat methodology across sectors and regions as well as updating and revising the methodology.
+His specialty is global integrated oils such as Exxon, Chevron and Shell and US independent refiners such as Valero and Marathon Petroleum.
+He also contributes to developing hydrocarbon price and petroleum product margin forecasts used in valuation models.

-Before joining Morningstar in 2008, he performed merger and acquisition advisory work for a middle-market investment bank.
-Before that, he spent several years at Black & Decker in various operational roles.
+Before joining Morningstar in 2008, He performed merger and acquisition advisory work for a middle-market investment bank.
+Before that, he spent several years at Black & Decker in various operational roles, primarily focused on manufacturing and distribution.

 Good holds a bachelor’s degree in business from the University of Tennessee and a master’s degree in business administration from Kenan-Flagler Business School at the University of North Carolina.
 He also holds the Chartered Financial Analyst® designation.